KolesnikAlexander/compiler-asm/README.md

 # compiler-asm
-Compiler for x86 Assembly that creates a listing file.
+Compiler for x86 Assembly that creates a listing file.<br>
-This is done as a coursework on a System Programming subject at KPI.
+This is done as a coursework on a System Programming subject at the KPI university.
-The task is to create a compiler that produces a listing file (.lst).
+The task is to create a compiler that produces a listing file (.lst).<br>
 Listing is a file that presents a machine code generated for assembly commands in human-readable format.
 Compiler supports a small set of the x86 assembly commands.